0chain/zboxcli/README.md

 ```
 ##### Add Blobber

-Use `add_blobber` flag with [update allocation](#update-allocation) command to add blobber to allocation.The new blobber will be added as a parity blobber.For more details [check how a file is stored on blobbers](https://docs.zus.network/concepts/store).
+Use `add_blobber` flag with [update allocation](#update-allocation) command to add blobber to allocation.
+The new blobber will be added as a parity blobber.
+For more details [check how a file is stored on blobbers](https://docs.zus.network/concepts/store).

 Here are the necessary parameters for adding blobber.